ubirch/ubirch-client-go/README.md

 ## Legacy file-based context migration

-In version 1 of the client, the context has been stored in files.
-In order to use a newer version, the context can be migrated into a database.
+Version 1 of the client used a file-based context management.
+In order to update the client from v1 to a newer version (>v2) while keeping the existing context, the context can be migrated from the legacy context files into a database.

-First, add the new mandatory [configurations](#Configuration) to your existing one.
+First, add the new mandatory [configurations](#Configuration) to your existing configuration.

-If you want to use a postgreSQL database, the DSN has to be set in the configuration (json:`postgresDSN` /
-env: `UBIRCH_POSTGRES_DSN`).
-If no postgres DSN is set, the file-based context will be migrated to a SQLite DB in the mounted volume.

 To start the migration process, run the client with the command-line flag `--migrate`.